macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 41: July 13, 2018

+**Today's Progress**: #R2D40 Moved to a new office today.
+Practicing JS at #Codewars with kata "Are the numbers in order?", "getNames()", "Are the numbers in order?" & "JavaScript Array Filter" #100DaysOfCode

+**Thoughts:** Rank 9,420 @ Codewars

 ## Day 40: July 12, 2018

 **Today's Progress**: #R2D40 75% completed of JS course at #Udemy.
 Daily JS practice with kata "Projectile Motion", "Driving License", "SpeedCode #2 - Array Madness" & "Function 3 - multiplying two numbers" #100DaysOfCode